What’s an invoice, and why should you create it online using an invoice generator?

 Any decent online invoice generator should have these features:

-• Invoice management.
-You track and monitor invoices through invoice statuses (sent, paid, void).
-Download invoices in various formats, especially PDFs.
+- Invoice management.
+You track and monitor invoices through their statuses (sent, paid, void) and download invoices in various formats, especially PDFs.

 Here are some nice-to-have features: integration with an online payment gateway, scheduling invoices to be sent at later dates, creating recurring invoices, sending/receiving reminders and notifications for upcoming deadlines, multiple languages to choose from, receiving interim payments, late fees (penalty) feature, client management to keep track of their contact data and paid/unpaid bills.